domkris/Dbsolution/README.md

 https://uprava.gov.hr/o-ministarstvu/ustrojstvo/uprava-za-politicki-sustav-i-organizaciju-uprave/lokalna-i-podrucna-regionalna-samouprava/popis-zupanija-gradova-i-opcina/846

 </br>
-All xls files are converted to csv and from csv to sql tables and vice versa.
+All downloaded xls files from url above are converted to csv and from csv to sql tables and vice versa.